Convergence properties of pseudo-marginal Markov chain Monte Carlo algorithms: Polynomial ergodicity with a RWM as marginal algorithm

-The following theorem establishes a polynomial drift given the conditions above. \begin{theorem} Suppose $\tilde{P}$ is a pseudo-marginal kernel with distributions $Q_x(\ud w)$ satisfying Condition \ref{cond:w-moments} with some constants $\alpha'>0$ and $\beta'>1$, and that the corresponding marginal algorithm is a random walk Metropolis with invariant density $\pi$ and proposal density $q$ satisfying Condition \ref{a:super-exp-regular}.
+\begin{theorem} Suppose $\tilde{P}$ is a pseudo-marginal kernel with distributions $Q_x(\ud w)$ satisfying Condition \ref{cond:w-moments} with some constants $\alpha'>0$ and $\beta'>1$, and that the corresponding marginal algorithm is a random walk Metropolis with invariant density $\pi$ and proposal density $q$ satisfying Condition \ref{a:super-exp-regular}.

-Define $V:\mathsf{X}\times\mathsf{W}\to [1,\infty)$ as follows
+Define $V\dvtx\mathsf{X}\times\mathsf{W}\to[1,\infty)$ as follows:

-for some constants $\eta\in(0,\alpha'\wedge 1)$, $\alpha\in(\eta,\alpha']$ and $\beta\in(0,\beta'-\eta)$.
+for some constants $\eta\in(0,\alpha'\wedge1)$, $\alpha\in(\eta,\alpha']$ and $\beta\in(0,\beta'-\eta)$.

 Then, there exists constants $\bar{w}, M,b\in[1,\infty)$, $\underline{w}\in(0,1]$ and $\delta_V>0$ such that